 - Situational vs. chronic or systemic

 If resistance gets out of control it is usually because it has lost contact with its original cause and points to larger organizational issues that may run deeper than dealing with the current change.
 For instance, there may be a history of mistrusting management or undermining key functions or positions.
-In these cases, it is important to trace the origins of the problem in order to get a handle on the resistance you are facing.
+There might have been favoritism, nepotism, or lack of clear operational policies and procedures.
+In these cases, it would be important to trace the origins of the problem before you can get a handle on the resistance you are facing.
+Gaining input across all departments would be important to do, before any organization restructure occurs or actions can be taken.

-Good transition consultants anticipate resistance and are willing to explore the feedback the resistance is providing.
-By creating partnerships with employees to address what is happening, the consultant gives employees a chance to express their sense of loss or fear and feel validated and understood.
-By empowering staff to effectively deal with the changes they are experiencing, true problem solving begins and a transition team can be built that works together to reach a “new beginning” in the life of the organization.
+In order to effectively address resistance, a transition manager must not only anticipate resistance, he/she must be willing to explore the feedback the resistance is providing, and form the needed partnerships with employees to address what is happening.
+Only then will employees feel able to express their sense of loss or fear and feel validated and understood, thus empowering them with the tools to effectively deal with the changes they are experiencing.
+When this occurs, true problem solving begins and a representative Transition Team can be formed that works toward the new (and hopefully positive) “New Beginning” that come with change.